Watchlist

 Study conditions can be a simple comparison between a study value and a static value or you can compare it with another study value (choose Relative Comparison).
 By default, the latest study value is used, but you can use the closing value for older bars by unselecting the Use Current Bar option.

-The screen shot below shows a watch list with 4 custom columns displayed.
-Custom columns can be added to a watch list/quote sheet by clicking the edit button (pencil icon in the top right tool bar section).
+Custom columns can be added to a watch list by clicking the edit button (pencil icon in the top right tool bar section).
 Alternatively click on the + (plus) button in the top right corner of the table and select the custom columns that you want to display.
 For convenience you can also right click on a column and edit its properties.

 Default Filter